vishalchovatiya/CPP_Templates/Using const vs constexpr. Where to use what?.md

 static constexpr auto magic_value = factorial(5);
 ```
-- Often programmer would suggest using `constexpr` instead of macro.
+- Often programmer would suggest using `constexpr` instead of a macro.
 - Sometimes, you have something that can be evaluated down to a constant while maintaining good readability and allowing slightly more complex processing than just setting a constant to a number.
 For example:
 ```c++
 template< typename Type >